As a registered nurse and health enthusiast, I look for ways to balance and optimize wellness in our unhealthy and

 According to the World Health Organization (WHO), the only way to conquer a pandemic crisis is through diligent prevention measures.
-While everyone should practice these measures, health care providers must be even more diligent so to continue going to work daily.
+While everyone should practice these measures, health care providers must be even more diligent to continue going to work daily.
 Like it or not, we're in it to win it, so we must remain strong, and taking these simple measures helps ensure we get to show up to work during the crisis:

 - Wash your hands for 20 seconds after every single contact with patients and all surfaces.
 Even if simply walking into the restroom to use the mirror or change your clothes, washing your hands is a must.